 A highlight of this Easter trip is the spectacular "Lord of the Earthquakes" or Senor de los Temblores procession in Cuzco.
 We will watch the celebration from a restaurant above the plaza and take great photos from the balconies here.
 You can join the locals in tossing the traditional red flowers onto the passing statue for good luck.

+Then, we take the train to spend two days at mystical, magical Machu Picchu to learn about the Inka culture and architecture.
 We stay in a pleasant hotel right above the roaring Urubamba River.
 This beautiful area is warmer and lower than Cuzco and the jungle trees are full of bromeliads and orchids; flowers such as Bird-of-Paradise and begonias bloom among the ruins and several resident llama roam around, just waiting to add ambiance to your photos!

+During the trip we travel by private van and commercial jet, flying from Lima to Chiclayo, then Trujillo-Lima to Cuzco.
 All of our hotels are safe and charming, and the food is delicious.
 Past travelers on this annual trip have been thrilled by the quality and variety of Peruvian food; indeed the cuisine has become famous for interesting fusion cooking, as well as the traditional dishes.

-Click here to email this vacation to a friend
+Click here to email this vacation offer to a friend.

 M16553 are specialty trips - small groups of friendly folks with common interests in traditional festivals and celebrations, ethnic textiles and indigneous costume, cuisine, archaeology, art and architecture.
 Every trip is planned around an exciting festival, a world-class historical monument, or an indigenous art...